ClinicalTrials.Veeva

 • Major surgical procedure within 28 days prior to Cycle 1, Day 1

-• Malignancies other than the disease under study within 3 years prior to Cycle 1, Day 1, with the exception of patients with a negligible risk of metastasis or death and with expected curative outcome
+• Malignancies other than the disease under study within 3 years prior to Cycle 1, Day 1, with the exception of participants with a negligible risk of metastasis or death and with expected curative outcome

 • Treatment with an investigational agent for any condition within 4 weeks prior to Cycle 1, Day 1